cloudtrust/keycloak-tool/fuzzing_tests/doc.md

 ## Log files

-The invalid request, the reply of Keycloak to the invalid request and the information on whether the login done afterwards was successful are logged.
+The invalid request, the reply of Keycloak to the invalid request and the information on whether the login done afterwards was successful or not are logged.
 We have a rotation of the log files every hour and we backup the last six hours.

 ```buildoutcfg
 filelog = logging.handlers.TimedRotatingFileHandler(filename,